nickryt/recip.me/README.md

 # recip.me 🍪
 This project is a recipe manager app for Android devices.
 I started this as a side project to expand my knowledge on app development and non-relational databases.
-I chose to use Google Firebase's Realtime Database and Google Firebase Storage to store the user information, recipes, and images associated with them.
+I chose to use Google Firebase's Realtime Database and Google Firebase Storage to store user information, recipes, and images.

 ### Screenshots
 <p align="center">